 Data for EAL/D students who are eligible for NAP support is generated automatically from ERN and is uploaded regularly to the Online Data Collections for Schools website.
-Schools are responsible for monitoring the NAP application webpages and for applying for NAP support for their eligible newly arrived EAL/D students.
+Schools are responsible for monitoring the NAP application webpages and for applying for NAP funding for their newly arrived EAL/D students.
+To ensure that newly arrived EAL/D students receive access to NAP support, automatically generated emails will be sent to schools advising them of eligible students listed on the website whose applications for NAP funding have not yet been submitted.

-Schools can access their individual school page on the NAP application webpages by selecting the 'Schools' button.
-Four buttons help to navigate through the webpages.

-Detailed instructions to support completion of the application are included.
+Schools can access their individual school page on the NAP application webpages by selecting the 'Schools' button, and will find detailed instructions to support completion of the application.
 To proceed with the NAP application, schools should follow the instructions provided and view the introductory video available to assist with the NAP application process using the Online Data Collections for Schools website.